KatreinSauer/KatreinSauer_Notebook/_posts/2025-03-17-miri-paper.md

 tags: [ antpathes, sticopathes, chitin, mechnical testing ]
 ---

-17th March 2025

-BESSY XRD DATA from October/November 2020
+## Bessy XRD data from October/November 2020

 These data show only the black corals.
 Within the same measurement are also Stylophora pistillata datasets included.
 We want here to look into and find chitin (Poli paper)

 We have two branches of black coral species:

-        1) Antipathes
+1. Antipathes
-        2) Sticopathes
+2. Sticopathes

 We have the following raw datasets as h5 files measured at BESSY (MuSpot):